-What Does Each Constituent Supply and What Do They Buy?
+What Does Each Constituent Supply, and What Do They Buy?

 The next step of this mapping process is to stop and think about what each constituent gives and receives from the relationship.
-For example, employees give you time and labour in exchange for job security and compensation.
+For example, employees give you time and labor in exchange for job security and compensation.
 Suppliers give raw materials or services in return for your patronage as a customer as well as monetary compensation.
 Investors give you money in exchange for a return on their investment.

 You can start the mapping process by defining the basics above, but then dig a little deeper.
 Consider both physical and emotional investments—and rewards—that result from these relationships.
 Your goal is to find out what is most important to your investors regarding their investment in your business.